DBSE-teaching/isee2019-TeamMachine/docs/_posts/2019-07-02-Reflections.md

 ![Technical Challenges]({{site.baseurl}}/images/challenge.jpg "TC"){:height="55%" width="70%"}

 * Coding in Java : As members of our team were from diversified engineering backgrounds,none of our group members was familiar with java.
 So, the large portion of time was put in to understand everything from the scratch.
-But the support that every individual provided within helped to bridge the knowledge gap.
+But the support that every individual provided within, helped to bridge the knowledge gap.

-* Using Android studio : In the beginning it was a challenge to get familiar with android studio and understand each and every option.
+* Using Android studio : In the beginning, it was a challenge to get familiar with android studio and understand each and every option.
 We had some issues while developing the initial pages of the app.
 Also, running an android emulator takes a lot of time general.

 * Coding conventions : We didn't have prior knowledge on conventions that should be used and the importance of them.
 It was completely new for us.
 Also, it was quite difficult to ensure that every member of our team is following the coding conventions correctly.